cmiles74/devcontainer-example/README.md

 This project provides a devcontainer running PHP that you can use to do your all of your development work, it has the PHP and PostgreSQL extensions installed already.
-There's another container named `postgres_db` that's running postgres, you can use this to persist data for your project.
+There's another container named `mysql_db` that's running MySQL, you can use this to persist data for your project.
+When the containers start up we also create one running [Flyway][4], it runs the migrations for our application.

 Lastly there's a container named `webserver` running Apache and PHP, it's serving the files from the `src` directory of this project.

 If you run on your local machine, you should be able to see the [the webserver on port 9080](http://localhost:9080), if you're running on